 - Length of deferment will be based on the circumstances, not to exceed two academic years.
 Religious missions can be approved for up to two and one-half years.

 - Students may not attend another educational institution during the deferment period.

-- Any changes to the deferment that do not receive prior approval by Financial Aid and Scholarship Services may result in loss of the scholarship or participating program.
+- Any changes to the deferment that do not receive prior approval by the Financial Aid and Scholarship Services office may result in loss of the scholarship or participating program.

 - Students must be meeting the criteria for renewal prior to their planned departure.

 - Institutional Merit Scholarship: o Students must successfully complete 30 ASU credit hours for the academic year with a minimum 3.00 ASU cumulative GPA to be eligible for deferment of their institutional merit scholarship.
 If the student attends for only one semester in the academic year, a minimum of 15 ASU credit hours must be completed with a minimum 3.00 ASU cumulative GPA in the semester prior to departure.
 For more information visit https://students.asu.edu/scholarships/renewal.

-- For the President Barack Obama Scholars Program, students must achieve the renewal criteria for the year they entered the program.
+- President Barack Obama Scholars Program: Students must achieve the renewal criteria for the year they entered the program.
 For more information visit https://students.asu.edu/obama.

-- For the ASU College Attainment Grant Program, students must achieve the renewal criteria for the year they entered the program.
+- ASU College Attainment Grant Program: Students must achieve the renewal criteria for the year they entered the program.
 For more information visit https://students.asu.edu/cagp.